 - Parson's purpose to fundamentally change the nature of Erfworld can be completed within the rules of the world.
 If all the territories are allied or if only a single side exists then everybody's turn will occur at the same time.
 A panel of the comic states that the Coalition members experience simultaneous turns whilst they are part of the coalition and this is even taken advantage of when charlie un-allies with the coalition and plans to re-ally with Tranylvito to manipulate the turn order in book 1.
 If everyone is in one alliance, regardless of if it occurred due to conquest or alliance, then everyone would have their turn at once, with no other "turn blocks" existing.
 With no real time, "off turn" move points would become irrelevant, as would hex borders.
 Everyone world move in real time, just like in real life, and if you felt like it you could walk across as many hexes as you pleased.
 This means Parson can achieve most of his purpose without having to change the rules.
 He just has to conquer everyone.

 - Read this update.
 Marvel at how Parson keeps screwing around with Charlie.
 Then notice how Parson just swore uncensored.
 Like he did at the end of Book 1.
 What could this mean about how the natural Thinkamancy of Erfworld is now affecting Parson?
 Apparently, Parson can do this at will now.
 "Beats the shit out of a coconut..."

 - The ongoing stream of asspulls that kept screwing up Parson's plans and allow him to be defeated by Ansom despite Ansom's stupidity and pride seem irritating until it is revealed that the whole scenario is SUPPOSED to be an Unwinnable Training Simulation, that the GM is supposed to cheat, and that only way for the player to win is to cheat better, instead of merely exploiting the system.
 Parson realizes this and decides to reanimate a volcano.

 - Wanda's livery is a skull with a pink flower on it.
 In her backstory, she is emaciated to nearly skeletal proportions by Dame Branch's heroine buds... highly addictive pink flowers which are placed on the head.
 This adds a whole new level of Signamancy.

-We probably all thought Charlie was a Thinkamancer until The Reveal that he was actually a Carnymancer.
+- We probably all thought Charlie was a Thinkamancer until The Reveal that he was actually a Carnymancer.
 This actually makes a lot of sense.
 Charlie stays behind the scenes, pretending to play by the "rules", but is actually manipulating people in ways that benefit him.
 He's been "rigging the game" the whole time.

-Jack's realization of the precise implications of Charlie's backstory.
+- Jack's realization of the precise implications of Charlie's backstory.
 To quote:

 Jack: [Charlie] summoned a perfect warlord.
 One whose Fate was to destroy the 'Wicked Witch' of the story.
 And she did.
 It was inexorable.
 Charlie must have set her loose in the world, then watched her hunt down Overlady Blair, the most powerful Ruler in the land, letting nothing stop her.

 - Wanda's lines in Book 1 when incapacitated seem to unnerve Ansom to a strange degree if they were nothing but a taunt. "...More than what you took from me.
 Come down.
 Touch me.
 Touch me with them."
 The first part, "More than what you took from me" could be regarding Jillian's choosing him over her, could be regarding his possession of the Arkenpliers, or something else.
 "Touch me with them," however, is clearly responding to the presence of the Arkenpliers.
 Ansom realizes that a) she means "kill me with them," freaky in itself, or b) she literally means "touch me with them", which would reveal the fact that she, not Ansom, was attuned to the great Arkentool of the house of Jetstone.